-- Steven Caryi had a vision to revitalize heritage properties by combining both the modern and historic elements of each, resulting in a new purpose and life for the older buildings Mr. Caryi purchased over the years and specific to this proceeding. - The Caryi Group of Companies are incorporated pursuant to the laws of Nova Scotia save and except Annapolis and Ruby which are extra provincially companies incorporated pursuant the laws of the State of Florida. - The Caryi Group of Companies own various buildings in downtown Halifax and one in Charlottetown, Prince Edward Island, which contain rental and commercial tenants.
+- Steven Caryi had a vision to revitalize heritage properties by combining both the modern and historic elements of each, resulting in a new purpose and life for the older buildings Mr. Caryi purchased over the years and specific to this proceeding. - 3.
+The Caryi Group of Companies are incorporated pursuant to the laws of Nova Scotia save and except Annapolis and Ruby, which are extra provincially companies incorporated pursuant the laws of the State of Florida, in the United States of America. - 4.
+The Caryi Group of Companies own various buildings in downtown Halifax and one in Charlottetown, Prince Edward Island, which contain rental and commercial tenants.
 Additionally, most of the buildings are in mid-construction.

-- 5. The buildings owned by the Caryi Group of Companies have various credit facilities secured against them, and in particular: - (a) the National Film Board building is secured by a mortgage extended by League and Graysbrook; - (b) the Halifax Club is secured by a mortgage extended by Assumption and Graysbrook; - (c) the Freemason's Building is secured by a mortgage extended by Atlantic Central and Graysbrook; - (d) the Young Property is secured by a mortgage extended by CIBC and Graysbrook; - (e) Granville Hall is secured by a mortgage extended by Atlantic Central and Graysbrook; - (f) the property in Prince Edward Island is secured by a mortgage extended by Saltwire Network Inc. and Assumption; - (g) the Tramway Building is secured by a mortgage extended by League and; - (h) the Sonic Building is secured by a mortgage extended by 4518276 Nova Scotia Limited and 3046475 Nova Scotia Limited. - (the properties are defined in the affidavit of Joanne Caryi sworn on January 23, 2025 at paragraphs 13, 18, 23, 27, 30, 35 38 and 41) - 6.
-The Caryi Group of Companies are indebted to the secured lenders (detailed above in paragraph five) in the amount of approximately \$47,000,000.00 and Mr. Caryi (his estate) has guaranteed approximately \$29,000,000.00 of that indebtedness. - On January 20, 2025, the Caryi Group of Companies filed a Notice of Intention to Make a Proposal.
-Prior to the expiry of the initial stay of proceedings, the Caryi Group of Companies filed a motion for, inter alia, for a further stay of proceedings and to proceed with a sales investment and solicitation process ("SISP"). - 8.
-This Honourable Court granted that Order on February 18, 2025.
-The SISP is underway with bids currently due on or about April 21, 2025.
+5. Given their heritage status, many of the buildings are generally known by their historic names rather than their municipal address.
+The buildings owned by the Caryi Group of Companies have various credit facilities secured against them, and in particular:

+(a) the National Film Board building is secured by a mortgage extended by League Savings and Mortgage Company and Graysbrook Capital Ltd.;

+(b) the Halifax Club is secured by a mortgage extended by Assumption Mutual Life Insurance Company and Graysbrook Capital Ltd.;

+(c) the Freemason's Building is secured by a mortgage extended by Atlantic Central and Graysbrook;

+(d) the Young Property is secured by a mortgage extended by CIBC and Graysbrook Capital Ltd.;

+(e) Granville Hall is secured by a mortgage extended by Atlantic Central and Graysbrook Capital Ltd.;

+(f) the property in Prince Edward Island is secured by a mortgage extended by Saltwire Network Inc. and Assumption Mutual Life Insurance Company;

+(g) the Tramway Building is secured by a mortgage extended by League Savings and Mortgage Company and;

+(h) the Sonic Building is secured by a mortgage extended by 4518276 Nova Scotia Limited and 3046475 Nova Scotia Limited.

+(the properties are defined in the affidavit of Joanne Caryi sworn on January 23, 2025, at paragraphs 13, 18, 23, 27, 30, 35 38 and 41)

+- 6. The Caryi Group of Companies are indebted to the secured lenders (detailed above in paragraph 5 in the amount of approximately \$47,000,000 and Mr. Caryi (his estate) has guaranteed approximately \$29,000,000 of that indebtedness. - 7.
+On January 20, 2025, each of the companies forming the Caryi Group of Companies filed a Notice of Intention to Make a Proposal.
+Prior to the expiry of the initial stay of proceedings, the Caryi Group of Companies filed a motion for, inter alia, a further stay of proceedings and to proceed with a sale investment and solicitation process ("SISP").
-C. Service, Notice and Abridgement of Time

-The relief sought in this motion is pursuant to the BIA and therefore the Bankruptcy and Insolvency General Rules supersede the Nova Scotia Civil Procedure Rules in the event of any inconsistency.

-10. BIA Rule 3 states:

-- 3 In cases not provided for in the Act or these Rules, the courts shall apply, within their respective jurisdictions, their ordinary procedure to the extent that that procedure is not inconsistent with the Act or these Rules. - 11.
-As this is a matter where the BIA does not specify a minimum notice requirement, BIA Rule 6 applies, which states: - 6 (1) Unless otherwise provided in the Act or these Rules, every notice or other document given or sent pursuant to the Act or these Rules must be served, delivered personally, or sent by mail, courier, facsimile or electronic transmission. - (2) Unless otherwise provided in these Rules, every notice or other document given or sent pursuant to the Act or these Rules - (a) must be received by the addressee at least four days before the event to which it relates, if it is served, delivered personally, or sent by facsimile or electronic transmission; or - (b) must be sent to the addressee at least 10 days before the event to which it relates, if it is sent by mail or by courier. - (3) A trustee, receiver or administrator who gives or sends a notice or other document shall prepare an affidavit, or obtain proof, that it was given or sent, and shall retain the affidavit or proof in their files. - (4) The court may, on an ex parte application, exempt any person from the application of subsection (2) or order any terms and conditions that the court considers appropriate, including a change in the time limits.

-12. In terms of measuring the four days provided for under BIA Rule 6, the period of time is governed by BIA Rule 4, which stipulates clear business days:

-If a period of less than six days is provided for the doing of an act or the initiating of a proceeding under the Act or these Rules, calculation of the period does not include Saturdays or holidays.

-- 13. In accordance with BIA Rule 6(1), the motion materials will be served electronically by email.
-No opposition is anticipated.
-Proof of service by affidavit will be filed in advance of the hearing of the pending motion. - 14.
-Although the Caryi Group of Companies anticipates filing and serving the notice materials within the foregoing timeline, it has included a request for the abridgment of time in case there is any breakdown in service.
-BIA 6(4) grants this Honourable Court authority to amend these time limits, including to reduce them.
-Given the nature of the relief sought and the surrounding circumstances, the Caryi Group of Companies submits that this is an appropriate circumstance for this Honourable Court to abridge the time for the hearing of this matter if such abridgement is required.
+- 8. This Honourable Court granted that Order on February 18, 2025. - 9.
+On April 4, 2025, this Honourable Court granted a further order extending the stay of proceedings until May 19, 2025.
+During that time, the SISP was underway.
+Bids have been received and are being reviewed in consultation with all stakeholders. - Currently, the motion for sale approval is returnable on May 27, 2025.
+Thus, the Caryi Group of Companies is seeking a further stay of proceedings to obtain such approval and close any resulting transactions.

-D. Extension of Time to file a proposal
+C. Extension of Time to file a proposal